junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 "Wake me up if anything happens.
 Anything."
 Dean presses, warningly.

-"Yes, yes, Jeez."
+"Yes, yes, Jesus."
 Sam rolls his eyes, "Now go!
 Before I drag your ass to the car."

 Dean lies down on the back seat of the Impala and immediately falls asleep.